Kirbbaebi/Kirbbaebi/README.md

-hey I'm kirbbaebi.
-I have no idea how to code
+# Hey all, I'm Kirbbaebi
+I'm just a guy with little to no coding knowledge, that desided to put himself through hell :)